NyanyanKat/Video_Sharing_App/README.md

 # 1 About

-Functional Youtube-like clone CRUD functionalities with React, Redux, and Express Server, utilizing reusable components
+Functional Youtube-like application with CRUD functionalities Built with React, Redux, and Express Server, utilizing reusable components

 # 2 Features